je-jo/library/README.md

 ### Built with

 - Semantic HTML5 markup
-- Sass
+- Sass (7-in-1 architecture)
 - CSS Grid
 - Mobile-first workflow
 - JavaScript

 ### The process

+The project's purpose is to get familiar with the concept of prototypal inheritance in JavaScript, but I also used it as a training ground for other web development techniques.

-This project uses templating technique to clone a "card" element instead of creating a new one each time a new book is created.
+This project uses templating method (the HTML "template" element) to clone a "card", instead of creating a new one each time a new book is added.

-Dialog element is used instead of confirm prompt for deletion.
+The "dialog" element is used instead of confirm prompt for deletion.

 ### Useful resources